Sven Andrighetto: Colorado Avalanche

 Struggling to secure a defined role in the team and having contributed only 8 points in 27 games, Andrighetto was traded by the Canadiens at the trade deadline on 1 March 2017 to the Colorado Avalanche in exchange for Andreas Martinsen.
 Andrighetto became the first Swiss skater to appear for the franchise when he made his debut at the Pepsi Center in a 3–0 shutout defeat to the St. Louis Blues on 5 March 2017.
 He recorded his first point in his second game with the Avalanche when he contributed an assist toward their 3–1 victory over the Carolina Hurricanes.
 On 11 March 2017, he scored his first goal for the Avalanche in a 4–2 defeat to the Ottawa Senators.
 Given an extended opportunity in a scoring role on a line with Nathan MacKinnon and Mikko Rantanen, Andrighetto blossomed to lead the Avalanche in scoring through the month of March and finish the season with 16 points in 19 games.

 Protected in the 2017 NHL Expansion Draft, Andrighetto agreed to a two-year, $2.8 million contract extension with Colorado on 28 June 2017.
 After his first training camp with the Avalanche, Andrighetto began the 2017–18 season on Colorado's top two scoring lines, collecting his first goal and assist in the third game of the season in a 4–0 victory against the Boston Bruins on 9 October 2017.
 After collecting 12 points in his first 16 games, Andrighetto slowed offensively before suffering a leg injury against the New York Islanders on 31 December 2017.
 After missing 28 games, Andrighetto returned to the lineup on 8 March 2018 against the Columbus Blue Jackets.
 Playing in a reduced role, he appeared in a further eight games before suffering a re-occurrence of his lingering leg injury, missing three games.
 In his first game back, Andrighetto scored two goals in a 5–0 win over the Chicago Blackhawks on 30 March 2018.
 Helping the Avalanche reach the Stanley Cup playoffs for the first time in four years, Andrighetto finished with eight goals and 22 points in 50 games.
 He made his playoff debut in the first-round series against the Nashville Predators.
-He scored his first playoff goal, starving off elimination for the Avalanche in a 2–1 road victory in Game 5 on 21 April 2018.
+He scored his first playoff goal, staving off elimination for the Avalanche in a 2–1 road victory in Game 5 on 21 April 2018.
 He finished with one point in six games in the playoffs.